thiyangt/ceylon/paper/paper.md

 # Summary

-The rapid evolution in the fields of computer science, data science and Artificial Intelligence has significantly transformed the utilization of data for decision making.
+The rapid evolution in the fields of computer science, data science, and artificial intelligence has significantly transformed the utilisation of data for decision-making.
 Data visualisation plays a critical role in any work that involves data.
-Visualizing data on maps is frequently encountered in many fields.
-Visualizing data on maps not only transforms raw data into visually comprehensible representations but also convert complex spatial information into simple understandable form.
-Locating data files necessary for map creation can be a challenging task.
-Establishing a centralized repository can alleviate the challenging task of finding shape files, providing  users to efficiently discover geographic data.
-The  ceylon [@ceylon] R package is  designed to make  simple features data related to Sri Lanka's administrative boundaries and rivers and streams accessible for a diverse range of R [@r] users.
+Visualising data on maps is frequently encountered in many fields.
+Visualising data on maps not only transforms raw data into visually comprehensible representations but also converts complex spatial information into simple, understandable form.
+Locating the data files necessary for map creation can be a challenging task.
+Establishing a centralised repository can alleviate the challenging task of finding shape files, allowing users to efficiently discover geographic data.
+The  ceylon [@ceylon] R package is designed to make simple feature data related to Sri Lanka's administrative boundaries and rivers and streams accessible for a diverse range of R [@r] users.
 With straightforward functionalities, this package allows users to quickly plot and explore administrative boundaries and rivers and streams in Sri Lanka.

 # Statement of Need

-The `ceylon` R package conveniently packages shape files corresponding to the geographic features of Sri Lanka, enhancing user-friendliness for seamless integration and analysis.
-This allows minimizing the time spent on data searching and cleaning efforts and Hence, the package ceylon stands out as a catalyst for research efficiency.Furthermore, the package support for research reproducibility allowing others to independently verify and build upon the work that utilize the data in this package.
+The `ceylon` R package conveniently packages shape files corresponding to the geographic features of Sri Lanka, enhancing user friendliness for seamless integration and analysis.
+This allows for minimising the time spent on data searching and cleaning efforts.
+Hence, the package ceylon stands out as a catalyst for research efficiency.
+Furthermore, the package supports research reproducibility, allowing others to independently verify and build upon the work that utilises the data in this package.
 The data format easily integrates with tidyverse packages [@tidyverse], fostering a smooth workflow.

 # Datasets available in the package

+The data were retrieved from the   @humdata.
+The Humanitarian Data Exchange is a platform that facilitates the sharing and collaboration of humanitarian data.
+The coordinate reference system (CRS) for the data is "Projected CRS: SLD99 / Sri Lanka Grid 1999 (CRS code 5234)".

 | dataset  | description  |  data source  |
 |---|---|---|